FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 ]
 ```

-In contrast, this `forEachOrNull` version will produce the "id" column for *every* patient in the system.
-If that patient has no
+In contrast, this view with [`forEachOrNull`](StructureDefinition-ViewDefinition-definitions.html#diff_ViewDefinition.select.forEachOrNull) will produce the "id" column for *every* *Patient* resource.
+If the *Patient* resource has no
-address fields, there will be a single row for that patient and the "zip" column will be null.
-For patients who do have one or more
+`Patient.address`, there will be a single row for the *Patient* resource and the "zip" column will be *null*.
+For *Patient* resources with one or more
-addresses, the results will be identical to the expression above.
+`Patient.address`, the result will be identical to the expression above.

 ```js
 "select": [